Denny Miller

+Wagon Train cast, 1962.
+Back row: John McIntire and Terry Wilson.
+Front row: Miller and Frank McGrath.

 Denny Scott Miller (born Dennis Linn Miller; April 25, 1934 – September 9, 2014) was an American actor, perhaps best known for his regular role as Duke Shannon on Wagon Train, his guest-starring appearances on Gilligan's Island and Charlie's Angels, and his 1959 film role as Tarzan.

 Background

-A native of Bloomington, Indiana, the 6'4' Miller was a basketball player for the UCLA Bruins at UCLA, where his father was a physical education instructor.
+Miller was born in Bloomington, Indiana, to Bernard "Ben" Miller (1909–1999) and Martha Alice Miller (née Linn, 1911–2010).
+The 6'4' Miller was a basketball player for the UCLA Bruins at UCLA, where his father was a physical education instructor.

 In his senior year, while he was working as a furniture mover to pay for school, Miller was discovered on Sunset Boulevard by a Hollywood agent who signed him with Metro-Goldwyn-Mayer.
 His screen test was directed by George Cukor.

 Acting career

 Miller became the first blond Tarzan in Tarzan, the Ape Man (1959), a cheapie/quickie which lifted most of its footage from earlier Johnny Weissmuller movies.
 Miller had been recommended by someone else considered for the role, William Smith, later a star of the NBC Laredo western series.
 MGM had Miller under contract for twenty months; in that time, he worked only eight weeks as Tarzan.

-Miller did guest spots on a number of television series, such as Northwest Passage and Overland Trail.
+Miller had guest spots on a number of television series, such as Northwest Passage and Overland Trail.
 In 1960, the 26-year-old Miller appeared as Wilkie, the son of a powerful rancher, in the "License to Kill" episode of Laramie.
 He also appeared on Have Gun – Will Travel and an episode of The Rifleman as a dimwitted gunfighter named Reuben Miles.
+From 1961 to 1964, Miller was a regular on Wagon Train in the role of the scout, Duke Shannon.
+After the cancellation of Wagon Train in 1965, Miller starred as Mike McCluskey on the NBC sitcom Mona McCluskey (1965–1966).